 Treatments offered at Puresmile Dental Care include:Laser Whitening

-Advanced Thermal Diffusion Laser Teeth Whitening.
-The alternative method for teeth whitening is a laser procedure, performed at the chairside.
-This treatment involves coating the teeth with a paste-like form of carbamide peroxide.
-When the laser is applied to this paste, the tooth’s enamel takes on a whiter appearance.
+Laser teeth whitening is performed at the chairside and the treatment involves coating the teeth with a paste-like form of a non-peroxide containing gel which is very safe to use and rarely causes any sensitivity.
+When the laser lamp is applied to this paste, the tooth’s enamel takes on a whiter appearance.
+The powerful lamp accelerates the release of tiny oxygen bubbles from the gel onto the tooth enamel removing the instrinsic staining.
 This technique lasts approximately one hour in the dentist’s chair and may require further at-home treatment.
-While more convenient than take-home treatments, it is more expensive and the results are not as long lasting.
+While more convenient than take-home treatments, it is more expensive and the results may not be as long lasting; factors affecting this would be individual habits such as smoking, drinking frequent cups of tea and/or coffee.
 We usually advise a combination of laser whitening and customised bleaching trays for the take home whitening to maximise the results.

 Zoom Teeth Whitening

 The most popular method of whitening teeth is the at-home, dentist-supervised option.
-During your visit to the dentist, he or she takes an impression of your teeth and creates a comfortable, customized mouthtray.
+During your visit to the dentist, an impression of your teeth is taken to create a comfortable, customized mouthtray.
 The mouthtray holds a mild solution whose main ingredient is carbamide peroxide, a substance that reacts with water to release a non-toxic bleaching element (hydrogen peroxide).
 The mouthtray is placed inside the mouth, and sits only against the teeth, thereby avoiding contact with the gums.
 Patients can choose either to wear the mouthtray throughout the night or for stretches that last from two to four hours.
 When the mouthtray is worn throughout the night, the treatment lasts one to two weeks.
 Patients with more sensitive teeth may opt for the latter approach, which lasts three to five weeks.

 When using the at-home treatment, patient’s teeth may feel a heightened, but temporary, sensitivity.
 The gums may also feel more sensitive or burn slightly.
 Not all people experience the quality of whiteness they had hoped for on their first treatment and they may require a “touch-up” treatment.
 Whitening treatments begin to fade in one to four years.
 It should be noted that tooth whitening treatments have no effect on the artificial materials used for bonds, veneers, or capped teeth.